-MATHEMATICS 236 Calculus for Business and Social Sciences
+Calculus for Business and Social Sciences 5 UNITS (UC: CSU) LECTURE 5 HOURS

-Prerequisite: Mathematics 125 with a satisfactory grade or equivalent.
+Prerequisite: Mathematics 124B, 125 or 190 with a satisfactory grade or equivalent.

 This course consists of elementary differential and integral calculus of algebraic, exponential and logarithmic functions, as well as derivatives and the method of Lagrange multipliers.
 Applications to business and the social sciences are emphasized.